Marlins vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .333 with three doubles, a home run, a walk and three RBI.
+- Thomas hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .381 with four doubles, a home run, a walk and three RBI.

 Thomas Recent Games